-Management's judgement is that there are no significant indicators of impairment of exploration property acquisition costs.
+Management's judgement is that there are no significant indicators of impairment of exploration property acquisition costs other than those related to the Sabin property.
 Further, ownership in exploration properties involves certain inherent risks due to the difficulties of determining and obtaining clear title to claims as well as the potential for problems arising from the frequently ambiguous conveyance history characteristics of many exploration properties.
-Also, the Company must periodically apply to the relevant Ministry of Energy and Minerals for exploration-licence renewals, extensions and conversions and is subject to the Ministry's decisions.
-The Company has investigated ownership of its exploration properties and in management's judgement, ownership of its exploration property interests are in good standing at December 31, 2016.
+Also, the Company must periodically apply to the relevant government entities for exploration-licence renewals, extensions and conversions and is subject to those entities' decisions.
+The Company has investigated ownership of its exploration property interests are in good standing at December 31, 2017.